 In addition to ruggedness, size is often a main mechanical consideration for industrial and embedded vision applications.
-The NI CVS-1457RT packs all of its features into a 130 mm x 108 mm x 61 mm package, providing space savings in manufacturing and embedded systems.
+These products pack all of their features into small packages, which provides space savings in manufacturing and embedded systems.

 Search the Camera Network to find a compatible camera.

-NI Compact Vision Systems can output real-time images and pass/fail results from the inspection through the built-in VGA port.
+NI vision systems can output real-time images and pass/fail results from the inspection through the built-in VGA ports and DisplayPorts.
 You can change all of the user-definable image overlays programmatically to create custom user displays.

 Also, a simple web browser on any Windows 7 or Windows Embedded 7 touch panel can act as an operator interface for selecting inspections, updating parameters, or training a new part.
-NI vision software provides the ability to further program an HMI for the NI Compact Vision Systems.
+NI Vision software provides the ability to further program an HMI for Compact Vision Systems.

-In addition, the system can send commands and data to other devices, such as PLCs and operator interfaces, using industrial protocols such as Ethernet/IP, RS232/RS485, Modbus serial, and Modbus/TCP.
+In addition, the systems can send commands and data to other devices, including PLCs and operator interfaces, using industrial protocols such as Ethernet/IP, RS232/RS485, Modbus serial, and Modbus/TCP.
 With enterprise connectivity, you can also monitor the inspection results, view images, or store data in databases for statistical process control.
-The NI CVS-1457RT has a dedicated Gigabit Ethernet port for network connectivity, a user-selectable RS-232/RS-485 serial port, and two high-speed USB ports for external data storage.
+These systems also have a dedicated Gigabit Ethernet port for network connectivity, a user-selectable RS232/RS485 serial port, and two high-speed USB ports for external data storage.

-The NI CVS-1457RT has an FPGA directly connected to the digital I/O lines.
-If your application requires precise timing or custom I/O behavior, you can use LabVIEW FPGA to reconfigure the digital I/O lines to achieve additional functionality such as custom triggers, timing, PWM outputs, custom digital protocols, and high-speed counters.
+The digital I/O lines on NI industrial controllers and Compact Vision Systems as well as the C Series modules in CompactRIO are directly connected to a reconfigurable FPGA.
+If your application requires specialized timing or custom I/O behavior, you can use LabVIEW FPGA to reconfigure the digital I/O lines to achieve additional functionality such as custom triggers, timing, PWM outputs, custom digital protocols, and high-speed counters.

-LabVIEW FPGA extends the LabVIEW graphical development platform to FPGAs, making it simple to write your own I/O interfaces and data communication mechanisms in other low-level software tools and hardware description languages (HDLs).
-This gives you the ability to customize the FPGA on NI Compact Vision Systems more efficiently and effectively.
+LabVIEW FPGA extends the LabVIEW graphical development platform to FPGAs, which makes it simple to write your own I/O interfaces and data communication mechanisms in other low-level software tools and hardware description languages (HDLs).
+This gives you the ability to customize the FPGA on Compact Vision Systems more efficiently and effectively.

-Figure 3. (a) Vision Builder for AI Configuration Interface
+Figure 8. (a) Vision Builder AI Configuration Interface

 (b) LabVIEW Project Explorer, Front Panel, and Block Diagram for Vision Application